 Read the admission requirements closely, and apply below.

-- Only teams of 2-5 students can apply.
+- Teams: Only teams of 2-5 students can apply.
 Individuals cannot apply for admission.

-- Teams must consist of students from Copenhagen Business School, the Technical University of Denmark, the University of Copenhagen and/or Metropolitan University College.
+- Students: Teams must consist of students from the Technical University of Denmark, the University of Copenhagen and/or University College Copenhagen.

-- Ideas which at the start of the Health Innovators programme have a CVR number, do not qualify for the programme.
+- No CVR: Ideas which at the start of the Health Innovators programme have a CVR number, do not qualify for the programme.

 Students from the individual institutions of higher education must meet the following specific requirements:

-- Metropolitan University College: must have practical healthcare experience, just as experience with health innovation is an advantage.
+- University College Copenhagen, KP: must have practical healthcare experience, just as experience with health innovation is an advantage.

 - University of Copenhagen: must have a background in health and medical science and experience with working in clinics and laboratories, just as experience with health innovation is an advantage.